afad-amir/paidy-forex-proxy/ReadMe.md

 I started with a simple in-memory cache that worked well for single instances but had obvious limitations for distributed deployment.

-### Phase 2: Cluster Deployment Considerations
+### Phase 2: Shared Cache(Redis Implementation with Distributed Locking)
 I realized that deploying multiple nodes would create problems:
 - Each node would have its own cache
 - Multiple nodes might call OneFrame API simultaneously
 - No coordination between instances
 - Quota exhaustion from redundant calls

-### Phase 3: Redis Implementation with Distributed Locking

-I implemented Redis as shared cache with distributed locking to solve concurrency issues.
+- Implemented Redis as shared cache with distributed locking to solve concurrency issues.
 Only one node can acquire the lock and refresh rates while others wait and use the fresh data from Redis.

-### Phase 4: Configuration Strategy

-I configured the system to check Redis first on startup, reducing unnecessary OneFrame API calls and improving reliability.
+- Configured the system to check Redis first on startup, reducing unnecessary OneFrame API calls and improving reliability.

-### Phase 5: Fault Tolerance
+### Phase 3: Fault Tolerance

 I built comprehensive fault tolerance so the service never crashes:
 - Try Redis cache first